strimertul/kilovolt/PROTOCOL.md

 }
 ```

 `request_id` is a client-generated string that will be added to the response.
 This is so you can have multiple requests running without having to block for each of them.
+If you don't provide a request_id, the server will make one for you depending on the request.

 ### Server messages